henry4k/website/pages/references.md

 The engines resource management could automatically reload updated textures at runtime.
 Though this is actually easy to implement, few game engines feature it.
-Which is [...], if you take into account that it saves artists a lot of time and helps them to stay in their workflow.
+Which is kinda sad, if you take into account that it saves artists a lot of time and helps them to stay in their workflow.

 ---